 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We found the free plan blocked some ads, but not trackers.
 The best ad blockers offer a variety of features and provide broad blocking capabilities, but AdBlock doesn’t hit every mark.
+We'll go over its performance in our review.

 - Includes whitelisting for acceptable ads